European carmakers go big on high-riding minis

-PSA Peugeot Citroen (PEUP.PA), Ford (F.N) and Renault (RENA.PA) joined the stampede on Tuesday, showing new subcompact crossovers at the Geneva car show, with Fiat FIA.MI and others close on their heels.
+PSA Peugeot Citroen, Ford and Renault joined the stampede on Tuesday, showing new subcompact crossovers at the Geneva car show, with Fiat and others close on their heels.

 The Japanese automaker, which unleashed the Juke's muscle-bound physique upon the world in 2010 and logged more than 97,000 European sales in each of the next two years, is soon to be upstaged by French parent Renault.